 Incontinence in Women

-Women are between four to five times more likely than men to have urinary incontinence problems than men.
-It affects one in three women over the age of 45 and one in two women over the age of 65.
-It also affects many younger women as well.
+Women are four to five times more likely than men to have urinary incontinence problems, as it affects one out of every three women over the age of 45 and half of all women over age 65.
+Younger women have also been affected.
+Talking to your doctor early on can help you treat symptoms while they are still manageable.

-Weakness or irritation of these muscles is caused by:
+Weakness or irritation of these muscles are caused by:

 - Hormonal changes, menopause